Economic Recession Definition

 Dis-advantages of Economic Recession

-- The corporate earnings tend to decrease followed by a lower level of firm output, a higher rate of inventory, creation of jobless situations resulting in fall in household incomes.
+- The corporate earnings tend to decrease followed by a lower level of firm output, a higher rate of inventory, creation of jobless situations resulting in a fall in household incomes.

 - Gross domestic product decrease because of a fall in the overall earnings potential of individuals and corporates.